dapr/proposals/20251028-BRS-workflow-versioning.md

 4) Named types doesn't actually provide any version migration.

 In this proposal, differing slightly from #82, numbers 1 and 2 are not relevant.
-The base type is used throughout the proposed C# implementation as routing is automatically handled by the SDK based on the presence of the version string value (if at all).
+The base type is used throughout the proposed C# implementation as routing is automatically handled by the SDK based on the presence of the version prototype (if at all).

 Further, to make small changes to the workflow, I introduce a simplified version of patching from #92.
 Regardless, the notion of having many types to handle migrations is nothing new to anyone that's worked with SQL migrations before